 The possibility that Baxter was just reflecting some of my own character and personality traits was more than a little humbling.
 For the first time I was forced to face personal flaws that I had worked hard to ignore most of life.

 4 spiritual lessons you can learn from your dog

 The recognition that Baxter and I shared certain flaws opened the door to the discovery of several spiritual lessons, some of which came from the lessons we use to help our dogs lead more productive lives.

 Dogs thrive when they have structure.
 Without it, they can become neurotic or even aggressive.
 Whether we want to admit it or not, you and I require structure, too.
 Although too much structure can be a bad thing, we need regular and consistent spiritual routines to stay centered, balanced and connected to God.

 2. Respect for others is lesson number one.

 One of the first things puppies learn is the importance of respecting human beings as well as other dogs.
 Unfortunately, that’s a lesson many of us haven’t mastered.
 But by respecting other people — regardless of whether or not we agree with them — we learn how to live peacefully in a world filled with divisions and animosity.
 We also learn how to love and respect God by respecting his other children.

 3. Obedience and service bring balance.

 Dogs want to follow a leader.
 In fact, they need to follow a leader to feel balanced and secure.
-Ironically, canines have a far more advanced concept of obedience than human beings — they realize that obedience isn’t a sign of weakness, but a sign of strength and a resource for their own well being.
-Let’s me be clear: Blind obedience is dangerous.
+Ironically, canines have a far more advanced concept of obedience than human beings.
+They realize obedience isn’t a sign of weakness, but a sign of strength and a resource for their own well being.
+Blind obedience is dangerous.
 But by learning how to obey God and serve other people, we become more balanced and better equipped to lead others.

 4. You’re happiest when you have a purpose.